Rumination syndrome: Differential diagnosis

 Rumination syndrome in adults is a complicated disorder whose symptoms can mimic those of several other gastroesophageal disorders and diseases.
 Bulimia nervosa and gastroparesis are especially prevalent among the misdiagnoses of rumination.

 Bulimia nervosa, among adults and especially adolescents, is by far the most common misdiagnosis patients will hear during their experiences with rumination syndrome.
 This is due to the similarities in symptoms to an outside observer—"vomiting" following food intake—which, in long-term patients, may include ingesting copious amounts to offset malnutrition, and a lack of willingness to expose their condition and its symptoms.
 While it has been suggested that there is a connection between rumination and bulimia, unlike bulimia, rumination is not self-inflicted.
 Adults and adolescents with rumination syndrome are generally well aware of their gradually increasing malnutrition, but are unable to control the reflex.
 In contrast, those with bulimia intentionally induce vomiting, and seldom re-swallow food.

 Gastroparesis is another common misdiagnosis.
 Like rumination syndrome, patients with gastroparesis often bring up food following the ingestion of a meal.
 Unlike rumination, gastroparesis causes vomiting (in contrast to regurgitation) of food, which is not being digested further, from the stomach.
 This vomiting occurs several hours after a meal is ingested, preceded by nausea and retching, and has the bitter or sour taste typical of vomit.

 Classification

-Rumination syndrome is a condition which affects the functioning of the stomach and esophagus, also known as a functional gastroduodenal disorder.
-In patients that have a history of eating disorders, Rumination syndrome is grouped alongside eating disorders such as bulimia and pica, which are themselves grouped under non-psychotic mental disorder.
-In most healthy adolescents and adults who have no mental disability, Rumination syndrome is considered a motility disorder instead of an eating disorder, because the patients tend to have had no control over its occurrence and have had no history of eating disorders.
+Rumination syndrome is a condition which affects the functioning of the stomach and esophagus, and is classed as a gastroduodenal disorder.
+In those that have a history of eating disorders, rumination syndrome is grouped alongside eating disorders such as bulimia and pica, which are themselves grouped under non-psychotic mental disorder.
+In most healthy adolescents and adults who have no mental disability, rumination syndrome is considered a motility disorder instead of an eating disorder, because the patients tend to have had no control over its occurrence and have had no history of eating disorders.